 Next on your list of places to visit in Ireland is the charming seaside village of Mullaghmore in County Sligo.
 Mullaghmore is located on the northern edge of Sligo, close to the border of Donegal.

 The place has become a popular holiday destination with locals and tourists alike.
-Famous for its worldly surfing conditions that have attracted people from all around the globe to its beaches.
+It is famous for its world-class surfing conditions, which have attracted people from all around the globe to its beaches.

 Mullaghmore is a place that’s captivating from the moment you arrive with its ocean views, friendly locals and great attractions.